maplibre/maplibre.github.io/content/news/2022-12-18-maplibre-rs-monthly/index.md

 {{< /page-figure >}}

 In late summer, [@Drabble](https://github.com/Drabble) already started working on a proof-of-concept for extruded 3D buildings.
 The work required several rebases over the months, but it survived and looks stunning!
-As per-feature rendering is currently missing, all buildings have the same hight right now.
+As per-feature rendering is currently missing, all buildings have the same height right now.
 I hope to change that in the near future.
-Though, I noticed that implementing design changes are usually accompanied by multiple concrete problems.
+I noticed that design changes are usually accompanied by multiple concrete problems.
 As we integrate more features which are dependent on feature properties (building height, color properties, etc.) the required design changes will be uncovered.

 {{< page-figure "extrusion.png" "building extrusion" 1000 >}}
 3D building extrusion
 {{< /page-figure >}}

 In parallel [@Quillasp](https://github.com/Quillasp) worked on adding raster tile support to maplibre-rs.
 It already works on native platforms (Android, iOS, Linux, Windows) and in browsers.
-Though, the decoding of the images is done using WebWorkers.
+The decoding of the images is done using WebWorkers.
 In the future, the browser should be tasked with the decoding jobs.

 {{< page-figure "raster.png" "raster tile rendering" 1000 >}}
 Raster tiles